-Root Canal Fast Facts
+Root Canal Therapy Fast Facts

-What Is A Root Canal
+What happens during Root Canal Therapy?

 What Do Root Canals Look Like?

 Root canal treatment is possibly the most widely recognized dental treatment.
 RCT treatment cures the infection that is at the center of the tooth.
 Every tooth has a root canal system, if this system becomes infected it could create trouble.

 What can cause a tooth infection?